 - They identified projects to improve important experiences

-- These projects where prioritised with the biggest potential upside for customers
+- The prioritization of projects was done in a way to give the biggest potential upside for customers

 - They trained employees (and gave them new tools) to support online experiences and introduce employee accessibility to enrich online experiences (one example: Live Chat)